-Reintroduction Phase & Personalization
+Reintroduction Phase

-Once the Elimination Phase ends, it's time for the Reintroduction Phase.
-This phase is best done under the supervision of a healthcare professional.

-During this phase, you will gradually reintroduce some high-FODMAP foods back into your diet.
-If the food or food group causes no symptoms then include that food or food group in your diet going forward.
-If there are symptoms, then you should consider cutting that food or food group from your diet.
+Once the Elimination Phase ends, it's time to start reintroducing foods.
+During this phase, you gradually reintroduce individual high-FODMAP foods back into your diet.
+If a certain food causes no symptoms then include that food into your regular diet going forward.
+If it does cause symptoms you'll want to cut it out of your diet permanently.

-The Reintroduction Phase may take several weeks to discover the food or food groups that you tolerate.
-Every person is different.
-Ideally, you want to add as many foods as possible into your diet without bringing back belly pain, gas, bloating, constipation and diarrhea.
+Ideally, you want to add as many foods as possible back into your diet without bringing back belly pain, gas, bloating, constipation and diarrhea.
+That way you can go back to enjoying some foods and limiting others.
+This is called a modified low-FODMAP diet.

-Once you have figured out the food or food groups you do and do not tolerate, you can expand your selections.
-This is the final stage: Personalization, or a modified low-FODMAP diet.